 The Dedham Public Library began in 1794 when the First Parish Church organized the Social Library.
 The town minister kept the books in his house, issuing them for circulation only on Mondays.

-In 1807, the library had 87 volumes; in 1838, 230 volumes; in 1860, 500 volumes.
+In 1807, the Social Library had 87 volumes; in 1838, 230 volumes; in 1860, 500 volumes.
 In 1856, the books were moved to the vestry of the First Parish Church and were circulated on Sundays, with Jonathan D. Cobb as the first librarian.
-In 1860, the library became open to all residents.
+In 1860, the Social Library became open to all residents.

 On November 24, 1854, Dedham residents founded the Dedham Library Association.
 The new library, which opened February 1, 1855, was housed at 630 High Street, with Dr. Samuel Adams as the new librarian.

 An act of legislature chartered the present Dedham Public Library on March 24, 1871.
 The Library Association endowed 2,977 books to the new building, a rented room over Thomas J. Baker’s store on the corner of Court and Norfolk Streets.
-Francis M. Mann, a long-time member of the Library Association, was elected as the librarian.
+The first Dedham Public Library opened on February 20, 1872.
+Francis M. Mann, a long-time member of the Library Association, was appointed as the librarian.